Activate Futures Trading

 - 3. Definitions of Spot Index Price and Contract's Last Traded Price

 - Spot index price is a token’s reasonable market price calculated by the spot price of multiple exchanges on the market.
 Contract’s last traded price is the trading price in the contract market.
 Usually the contract traded price will fluctuate around the spot index price with a certain price spread.
 The weekly, bi-weekly, and quarterly price might differ from the spot index price.
-However, because of the settlement mechanism, contract traded price will gradually come close to the spot index price.
+However, because of the settlement mechanism, contract price will gradually come close to the spot index price.

 - 4. Definition of Realized Profit and Loss (RPL), Unrealized Profit and Loss (UPL) and Profit